 - Your referral form - please note we accept all referral forms from all providers

 - Any prior imaging

-When will my doctor receive the results?
+When can my doctor expect to receive the results?

 Fees and Billing

 As a radiology provider with a community focus, we bulk bill to Medicare in many cases.
 However, please confirm with your specific practice before your appointment.